MG Cars

 M.G.
-Car Company
+Car Company (1930–1972)

 William Morris's Morris Garages in Longwall Street, Oxford, was the Oxford agent for his Morris cars.
 Cecil Kimber joined the dealership as its sales manager in 1921 and was promoted to general manager in 1922.
 Kimber began promoting sales by producing his own special versions of Morris cars.

-Debate remains as to when MG car production started, although the first cars, rebodied Morris models that used coachwork from Carbodies of Coventry and known as "Kimber Specials", bore both Morris and MG badges.
+Debate remains as to when MG car production started.
+Although the first cars, rebodied Morris models that used coachwork from Carbodies of Coventry and known as "Kimber Specials", bore both Morris and MG badges.
 Reference to MG with the octagon badge appears in an Oxford newspaper from November 1923, and the MG Octagon was registered as a trademark by Morris Garages on 1 May 1924.
-Others dispute this and believe that MG only properly began trading in 1925.
-Morris Garages assembled their cars in premises in Alfred Lane, Oxford.
+Morris Garages assembled its cars in premises in Alfred Lane, Oxford.
 Demand soon caused a move to larger premises in Bainton Road in September 1925, sharing space with the Morris radiator works.
 Continuing expansion meant another move in 1927 to a separate factory in Edmund Road, Cowley, Oxford, near the main Morris factory, and for the first time, it was possible to include a production line.

 In 1928, the company had become large enough to warrant an identity separate from the original Morris Garages, and The M.G.
 Car Company was used from March of that year.
 In October, for the first time, a stand was taken at the London Motor Show.
 Space soon ran out again, and a search for a permanent home led to the lease of part an old leather factory in Abingdon, Oxfordshire, in 1929.
 A limited liability company named M.G.
 Car Company was incorporated on 21 July 1930.

 Kimber stayed with the company until 1941, when he fell out with Morris over procuring wartime work and was summarily dismissed.
-Kimber was tragically killed in the February 1945 King's Cross railway accident.
+He died in February 1945, in the King's Cross railway accident.

 Under the Nuffield Organization

-William Morris owned MG personally, and in a re-arrangement of his various personal holdings, he sold MG in 1935 to Morris Motors (itself the leading member of his Morris Organisation, later called the Nuffield Organization), a change that was to have serious consequences for MG, particularly its motor-sport activities.
-Its product range was changed to re-badged Wolseley and Morris products.
+William Morris owned MG personally, and in a re-arrangement of his various personal holdings, he sold MG in 1935 to Morris Motors (itself the leading member of his Morris Organisation, later called the Nuffield Organization).